 Money is power.
 Money is freedom.
 Money is control.
 That is how they are keeping us down — by making money something women are embarrassed to talk about. — Ellevest co-founder Sallie Krawcheck

-That Sallie said this got me especially interested in Ellevest … but is this really a soul-sister, or is it just patronizing pink-coating (or my new fav: femertizing) in a lucrative industry?
+This quote from Sallie got me especially interested in Ellevest … but is this really a soul-sister, or is it just patronizing pink-coating (or my new fav: femertizing) in a lucrative industry?

 What is Ellevest?

-Ellevest is a roboadvisor that promises to address the unique earning, saving and investing challenges faced by women.
-Roboadvisors are a great tool for people who are not financial professional, or are suspicious of paying an advisor to manage your money (like me, and for good reason).
-Instead of paying a human financial advisor 1 to 2 percent or more to manage your money, roboadvisors are run computer algorithms and charge far less.
-There has been a lot of incredible research to show that by taking human (and male!) bias out of the process, and relying on machines, investment returns are better, and fees are systematically lower.
+Ellevest is a robo-advisor that promises to address the unique earning, saving and investing challenges faced by women.
+Robo-advisors are a great tool for people who are not a financial professional or are suspicious of paying an advisor to manage your money (like me, and for good reason).
+Instead of paying a human financial advisor 1 to 2 percent or more to manage your money, robo-advisors run computer algorithms and charge far less.
+There has been a lot of incredible research to show that by taking human (and male!) bias out of the process and relying on machines, investment returns are better, and fees are systematically lower.

 Which brings me to the big question of this post: Is it possible to make a financial tool that actually serves women better than men?
 Is this a bunch of fluffy marketing — or something more meaningful?
 I admit that despite my love for Ellevest’s mission, I was skeptical of being pandered to.